shuggiefisher/jekyll-now/_posts/2019-1-26-machine-learning-with-openstreetmap-tiles.md.md

 [map of intersecting tracts]

-This gives us
+This gives us:

-*Input X*: an RGB bitmap representation of the OSM tile *Target Y*: the estimated population of the tile
+- **Input X**: an RGB bitmap representation of the OSM tile
+- **Target Y**: the estimated population of the tile

-For this experiment I generated a dataset for California, but the same process can be done for every US state.
+For this experiment I generated a dataset for California tiles and tracts, but the same process can be done for every US state.
 By using a simplified Densenet architecture, and minimising the mean-squared error on the log scale, the network achieves the following cross-validation performance after a few epochs.

 ![Convolutional network predicting population of OpenStreetMap tiles outperforms baseline mean estimator]({{ site.baseurl }}/images/conv_net_performance.png)